 - Connect it – discuss how it directly benefits the employer by meeting their needs

 What to wear?
 Don’t worry—we have you covered.
-Here is a great guide for How to Dress for an Interview
+Here are two great guides: How to Dress for an Interview and Gender Neutral Interview Attire and Business Clothing.

 If you need interview clothes, but budget is preventing you, please contact our office so that we can connect you to these two great organizations.

 Read through these materials and want a chance to practice your interviewing skills with a career services professional?
-Please schedule a mock interview with the Office of Career Services, Internships and Mentoring.
+Please schedule a mock interview with the Career Services.